boapps/deeplearning-homework/README.md

 ## Files

-*This is just explanations, these are run automatically when you star the container.*
 Initialization scripts:

+*These scripts are run automatically when you start the container.*

-- `data_preparation/download_data.py`: Downloads the dataset and extracts it to the `data` folder.
+- `data_preparation/download_data.py`: Downloads the dataset and extracts it into the `data` folder.
-- `data_preparation/convert_dataset.py`: Converts the xml files from the dataset to a single jsonlines file.
-Needed for the `data_analysis.ipynb` notebook.
+- `data_preparation/convert_dataset.py`: Converts the xml files from the dataset to a single jsonlines file, which is necessary for the `data_analysis.ipynb` notebook.
-- `data_preparation/object_picture_relation_finder.py`: Downloads the dataset and extracts it to the `data` folder.
+- `data_preparation/object_picture_relation_finder.py`: Creates a new `data/relations` folder required by `even_distribution_creator.ipynb`.

 Misc files:

-- `data_preparation/requirements.txt`: Contains the required python packages.
+- `data_preparation/requirements.txt`: Contains the required Python packages.
 - `data_preparation/Dockerfile`: Describes the docker image.
-- `data_preparation/run.sh`: Runs the initialization scripts in sequence, followed by starting jupyter lab.
+- `data_preparation/run.sh`: Runs the initialization scripts in sequence, and then starts Jupyter Lab.

 Notebooks:

 - `data_preparation/data_analysis.ipynb`: This notebook guides us through the exploratory data analysis.
 - `data_preparation/size_converter.ipynb`: Fixes format of xml files in data for the following notebook.
-- `data_preparation/even_distribution_creator.ipynb`: Our doomed beautiful endeavor at lowering class imbalance showing slight\* improvements.
+- `data_preparation/even_distribution_creator.ipynb`: Our doomed beautiful endeavor at lowering class imbalance, demonstrating modest\* improvements.

 \*: standard deviation of classes lowered from 340 to 287